 - Everyday phenomena relate investigative or anchoring phenomena to personally-experienced situations.

 - Ex.
 By 2030, worldwide cases of cancer are expected to increase by 50%.
 I have my biology students share and discuss personal experiences with cancer and what they believe they already know about it to expose misconceptions, prior to teaching students on cancer at the end of my Cells unit.
 Students complete investigative lab stations where they learn more about cancer and common misconceptions, prior to us lecturing through the content in class.

-When I outline a unit of instruction I have an essential question, list of standards covered, and a list of hands-on activities and labs the students will do and the cross-cutting concepts and science and engineering practices that they align with in the NGSS.
+When I outline a unit of instruction I have an essential question, a list of standards covered, and a list of hands-on activities and labs the students will do, and the cross-cutting concepts and science and engineering practices that they align within the NGSS.
 I also have a list of possible phenomena I can use in the unit.
 I by no means use all of the ones on my list (and it can change year after year depending on what my students are interested in) but this outline gives me something to reference and work off of year after year.
 You can download an example of my NGSS alignment document for a physical science unit here, and one for a biology unit here.
-I have one of these for each unit in my biology and physical science full year curricula.
+I have one of these for each unit in my biology and physical science full-year curricula.

 NGSS is about more than incorporating phenomena into instruction.
 If you are new to using the NGSS, make sure to check out my guidelines on effectively transitioning to NGSS as well as mastering an understanding of the standards.
 If you are looking for a full curriculum written for NGSS, you can currently find it for biology and physical science in my TpT store.

 *Note: NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of this blog post, and do not endorse it.